ORIGIN STORY

 Bourbon

-A Typica mutation with a higher yield.
-Known for sweetness and complexity.
+A Typica mutation with higher yield, known for its sweetness and layered complexity.

 Gesha

-A rare Ethiopian variety with expressive flavors, delicate citrus, and elegant florals.
+A rare Ethiopian variety with complexity, delicate citrus, and elegant florals.

 Landrace